martinholters/webpapers/papers/trapz-vs-imp.md

 ```
 which can be used to produce a sequence `$x^{n+\frac12}$` by repeated numerical
 solution and then recover `$x^n$` with {% eqref "trapzstate" %}.
 We have thus
-applied the trapezoidel rule to {% eqref "implicit_ode" %} without requiring
+applied the trapezoidal rule to {% eqref "implicit_ode" %} without requiring
 `$f$`.
 In fact, this way we can apply the trapezoidal rule to
 differential-algebraic equations (DAEs), which are of the form {% eqref
 "implicit_ode" %} but where no solution function `$f$` exists.
 However, the